Ryvu Therapeutics Reports Third Quarter 2022 Financial Results and Provides Corporate Update

 - Positive clinical data on RVU120 in advanced solid tumors and preclinical data on novel MTA-cooperative PRMT5 inhibitors presented at EORTC-NCI-AACR symposium

-/EIN News/ -- KRAKOW, Poland, Nov.
-23, 2022 (GLOBE NEWSWIRE) -- Ryvu Therapeutics (WSE:RVU), a clinical-stage drug discovery and development company focusing on novel small molecule therapies that address emerging targets in oncology, today announced third quarter 2022 financial results and provided a corporate update.
+KRAKOW, Poland, Nov.
+23, 2022 (GLOBE NEWSWIRE) -- Ryvu Therapeutics RVU, a clinical-stage drug discovery and development company focusing on novel small molecule therapies that address emerging targets in oncology, today announced third quarter 2022 financial results and provided a corporate update.

 "We continue to make considerable progress across our pipeline, and we are particularly excited to announce updated Phase Ib efficacy and safety data on RVU120 in patients with relapsed/refractory (R/R) acute myeloid leukemia (AML) or high-risk myelodysplastic syndrome (HR-MDS) and preclinical data on SEL24 (MEN1703) at this year's ASH Meeting," said Pawel Przewiezlikowski, Chief Executive Officer of Ryvu.
 "To date, RVU120 showed a complete response and disease stabilizations in 10 patients with r/r AML and HR-MDS.
 We also recently presented data from a Phase I/II dose-escalation study in advanced solid tumors demonstrating RVU120 therapeutic benefit in the form of disease stabilizations.
 We are pleased with RVU120's efficacy across hematologic diseases and solid tumors, and we believe RVU120 has the potential clinical utility to improve outcomes for cancer patients."